Skip to main content

 Teaching Staff

-The school employs 13 full-time teachers and 6 part-time teachers.There are 6 teacher assistants.
+The school employs 14 full-time teachers .There are 8 teacher assistants.
 The Extended Care program (before and after school) is directed by Mrs. Teresa Lyon.
 The St. Basil Pre-School staff is under the direction of Mrs. Lisa Butler.

 Activities/Student Organizations

 Extra-curricular activities are offered to enhance opportunities for students to attain the Student Learning Expectations.
-These school-moderated activities include Student Council, Traffic Patrol, Yearbook, Sports, Campus Ministry, Spelling Bee, Talent Show, and other activities as student interest indicates and as faculty members are able to accommodate.
+These school-moderated activities include Student Council, Yearbook, Sports and other activities as student interest indicates and as faculty members are able to accommodate.
 The Diocese of Sacramento also offers opportunities for students to share their gifts and talents in the Diocesan Speech Contest and the Jr. High Academic Decathlon.

 Endowment